kaspernj/simple_form_ransack/README.md

 <% end %>
 ```

-The "name_cont" input field now gets it label, hint and more translated as normally for a input with `name` but functions with the input-name `q[name_cont]`, making it much easier to use Ransack and SimpleForm, because you don't have to give label, hint or anything else manually.
+The `name_cont` input field now gets it label, hint and more translated as normally for a input with `name` but functions with the input-name `q[name_cont]`, making it much easier to use Ransack and SimpleForm, because you don't have to give label, hint or anything else manually.